Kurt-P/ad-powershell/README.md

 #####################
 Description: This script will clear documents in a print queue that is older than `$age`.
 The `$age` var needs to be such that `-24 <= $age <= -1`.
+If using this script as a scheduled tast, it is best to setup the task on the local machine and run it as SYSTEM.
+This script is proven to work on Server 2008 R2 and Windows 7 SP1 (7601).

 **Feel free to use/modify the scripts**